 You will receive information from your academic department about the schedule for your programme induction.

-Throughout September there are a number of events to celebrate the arrival of the new international students at Queen Mary University of London.
+Throughout September there are a number of events and activities to celebrate the arrival of the new international students at Queen Mary University of London.
+Make sure to get involved!